iphayao/line-bot-kitchensink-kotlin/README.md

-# simple-line-bot-spring-boot-kotlin
+# line-bot-kitchensink-kotlin
-Port simple-line-bot-spring-boot from Java to Kotlin
+Port simple-spring-boot-kitchensink to Kotlin